MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/what-s-new-for-admins-in-office-for-mac.md

  **App icons in the dock** When you deploy Office for Mac, the app icons aren't automatically added to the dock, but are available from Launchpad.
 You can provide your users with instructions on [how to add app icons to the dock](https://support.office.com/article/95db1c14-45e7-450e-86ad-1134f7e80851).
 If you deploy to a computer that has Office for Mac 2011 installed, the app icons for Office for Mac 2011 are removed from the dock during the installation of Office for Mac.

 > [!NOTE]
-> Office for Mac 2011 is no longer supported as of October 10, 2017.
+> Support for Office for Mac 2011 ended on October 10, 2017.
+All of your Office for Mac 2011 apps will continue to function.
+But, you could expose yourself to serious and potentially harmful security risks.

  **Feature information** For information about features in the various versions of Office for Mac, review the following resources:
 - **Office for Mac:** To see the latest features in each monthly release, see [What's new in Office 365](https://support.office.com/article/95c8d81d-08ba-42c1-914f-bca4603e1426?#platform=mac).